 Take note of your emotions

 All types of emotions can surface when answering these questions.
-Whatever emotions you are having… write it down.
-Write down that this question made you angry, made you sad, happy.
+Whatever emotions you are having… write them down.
+Write down whether this question made you angry, made you sad, or happy.

 Be kind to yourself during this process

 Don’t beat yourself up while answering these questions.
 These are not to make you feel bad, these are again to help you grow as a person.
 If you don’t want to go about this alone, send me an email and I will help you as much as I can.
 If not me, ask a friend you trust, who will tell you the truth no matter what.

 Again, be kind to yourself and allow yourself to feel each question.
 Answer them 100% honestly.